-When the Designed Working Period (DWP) of the hoist has decreased to zero or is counting in the negative, the hoist may only be used after a GO service has been conducted, or the hoist must be replaced with a new one.
+WARNING When the Designed Working Period (DWP) of the hoist has decreased to zero or is counting in the negative, the hoist may only be used after a GO service has been conducted, or the hoist must be replaced with a new one.
 Any usage of a defective hoist can result in serious damage, injury, or death.
+When performing the General Overhaul, the construction of the hoist may not be changed or the supporting structures repaired without permission from the

-When performing the General Overhaul, the construction of the hoist may not be changed or the supporting structures repaired without permission from the manufacturer.
-If there are any deformations, cracks or corrosion in the supporting structures of the hoist, the parts have to be replaced or repaired according to the instructions given by the manufacturer.
+CAUTION be changed or the supporting structures repaired without permission from the manufacturer.
+If there are any deformations, cracks or corrosion in the supporting structures of the hoist, the parts have to be replaced or repaired according to the instructions given by the manufacturer. --------- --